Ghostopheles/better-algalon/README.md

 v1.5

-A bot that watches Blizzard's Warcraft CDN and automatically posts new build updates to a specified Discord channel.
+A bot that watches Blizzard's CDN and automatically posts new build updates to a specified Discord channel.

 Inspired by, and vaguely based on the original [Algalon bot by Ellypse](https://github.com/Ellypse/Algalon).

+Includes a frankenstein Twitter integration to post updates to Twitter alongside Discord.
+This will be replaced in the future with Algalon 3.0.
+This bot can be found on Twitter as [@algalon_ghost](https://twitter.com/algalon_ghost).

 ## commands